SatoshiumAI/.github/announcements.md

 ### July 30, 2025
 **🏛️ U.S. Government Releases Digital Asset Strategy Report** —
 The White House issued its long-awaited digital assets report under Executive Order 14178, outlining regulatory pathways and acknowledging Bitcoin's role as a long-term sovereign-grade asset.
 The Satoshium project will incorporate insights from the report into upcoming trust and governance modules.
+Link to [Official Report](https://www.whitehouse.gov/wp-content/uploads/2025/07/Digital-Assets-Report-EO14178.pdf)

 ---